FeesMustFall: 20 August

+23 August

 During protests at the University of Witwatersrand a cleaner died as the result of an apparent asthma attack.
 A fire extinguisher was released in Jubilee Hall at the university campus.
 The cleaner was taken to hospital and discharged and treated.
 After discharge from hospital the worker died.

 25 August

 Pravin Gordhan is reported as saying that if corruption could be addressed, South Africa could afford to cover university fees for students from poor backgrounds.
 This came shortly after outgoing rector of the University of the Free State, Jonathan Jansen told a press conference that he believed that there was no hope for South African universities.

+September

 6 September

 A group of students disrupted the Fees commission hearing and blocked University of Cape Town (UCT) vice-chancellor Max Price from leaving the venue.
 Protestors at the University of KwaZulu-Natal burn the Law Library at Howard College in Durban, including some rare early texts in Roman-Dutch law.